paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-111-support-of-science-mathematics-and-engineering-education.md

 <a id="section-2196"></a>
 ## § 2196.
-Manufacturing engineering education: grant program
+Manufacturing engineering education program
-**(a) Establishment of Grant Program.—**
+**(a) Establishment of Manufacturing Engineering Education Program.—**

-(1) The Secretary of Defense shall establish a program under which the Secretary makes grants to support—
+(1) The Secretary of Defense shall establish a program under which the Secretary makes grants or other awards to support—

-  (A) the enhancement of existing programs in manufacturing engineering education; or
+  (A) the enhancement of existing programs in manufacturing engineering education to further a mission of the department; or

   (B) the establishment of new programs in manufacturing engineering education that meet such requirements.

-(2) Grants under this section may be made to institutions of higher education or to consortia of such institutions.
+(2) Grants and awards under this section may be made to industry, not-for-profit institutions, institutions of higher education, or to consortia of such institutions or industry.

-(3) The Secretary shall establish the program in consultation with the Secretary of Education, the Director of the National Science Foundation, and the Director of the Office of Science and Technology Policy.
+(3) The Secretary shall establish the program in consultation with the Secretary of Education, the Director of the National Science Foundation, the Director of the Office of Science and Technology Policy, and the secretaries of such other relevant Federal agencies as the Secretary considers appropriate.

-**(b) New Programs in Manufacturing Engineering Education.—** A program in manufacturing engineering education to be established at an institution of higher education may be considered to be a new program for the purpose of subsection (a)(1)(B) regardless of whether the program is to be conducted—

-(1) within an existing department in a school of engineering of the institution;

-(2) within a manufacturing engineering department to be established separately from the existing departments within such school of engineering; or

-(3) within a manufacturing engineering school or center to be established separately from an existing school of engineering of such institution.

-**(c) Minimum Number of Grants for New Programs.—** Of the total number of grants awarded pursuant to this section, at least one-third shall be awarded for the purpose stated in subsection (a)(1)(B).
+(4) The Secretary shall ensure that the program is coordinated with Department programs associated with advanced manufacturing.

+(5) The program shall be known as the “Manufacturing Engineering Education Program”.

-**(d) Geographical Distribution of Grants.—** In awarding grants under this subsection, the Secretary shall, to the maximum extent practicable, avoid geographical concentration of grant awards.
+**(b) Geographical Distribution of Grants and Awards.—** In awarding grants and other awards under this subsection, the Secretary shall, to the maximum extent practicable, avoid geographical concentration of awards.

-**(e) Coordination of Grant Program With the National Science Foundation.—** The Secretary of Defense and the Director of the National Science Foundation shall enter into an agreement for carrying out the grant program established pursuant to this section.
-The agreement shall include procedures to ensure that the grant program is fully coordinated with similar existing programs of the National Science Foundation.

-**(f) Covered Programs.—**

-(1) A program of engineering education supported with a grant awarded pursuant to this section shall meet the requirements of this section.
+**(c) Covered Programs.—** A program of engineering education supported pursuant to this section shall meet the requirements of this section.

-(2) Such a grant may be made for a program of education to be conducted at the undergraduate level, at the graduate level, or at both the undergraduate and graduate levels.

-**(g) Components of Program.—** The program of education for which such a grant is made shall be a consolidated and integrated multidisciplinary program of education having each of the following components:
+**(d) Components of Program.—** The program of education for which such a grant is made shall be a consolidated and integrated multidisciplinary program of education with an emphasis on the following components:

 (1) Multidisciplinary instruction that encompasses the total manufacturing engineering enterprise and that may include—

-  (A) manufacturing engineering education and training through classroom activities, laboratory activities, thesis projects, individual or team projects, and visits to industrial facilities, consortia, or centers of excellence in the United States and foreign countries;
+  (A) manufacturing engineering education and training through classroom activities, laboratory activities, thesis projects, individual or team projects, internships, cooperative work-study programs, and interactions with industrial facilities, consortia, or such other activities and organizations in the United States and foreign countries as the Secretary considers appropriate;

   (B) faculty development programs;

-  (C) recruitment of educators highly qualified in manufacturing engineering;
+  (C) recruitment of educators highly qualified in manufacturing engineering to teach or develop manufacturing engineering courses;

-  (D) presentation of seminars, workshops, and training for the development of specific research or education skills; and
+  (D) presentation of seminars, workshops, and training for the development of specific manufacturing engineering skills;

-  (E) activities involving interaction between the institution of higher education conducting the program and industry, including programs for visiting scholars or industry executives.
+  (E) activities involving interaction between students and industry, including programs for visiting scholars, personnel exchange, or industry executives;

+  (F) development of new, or updating and modification of existing, manufacturing curriculum, course offerings, and education programs;

+  (G) establishment of programs in manufacturing workforce training;

+  (H) establishment of joint manufacturing engineering programs with defense laboratories and depots; and

+  (I) expansion of manufacturing training and education programs and outreach for members of the armed forces, dependents and children of such members, veterans, and employees of the Department of Defense.

 (2) Opportunities for students to obtain work experience in manufacturing through such activities as internships, summer job placements, or cooperative work-study programs.

-(3) Faculty and student research that is directly related to, and supportive of, the education of undergraduate or graduate students in advanced manufacturing science and technology because of—
+(3) Faculty and student engagement with industry that is directly related to, and supportive of, the education of students in manufacturing engineering because of—

-  (A) the increased understanding of advanced manufacturing science and technology that is derived from such research; and
+  (A) the increased understanding of manufacturing engineering challenges and potential solutions; and

   (B) the enhanced quality and effectiveness of the instruction that result from that increased understanding.

-**(h) Grant Proposals.—** The Secretary of Defense, in coordination with the Director of the National Science Foundation, shall solicit from institutions of higher education in the United States (and from consortia of such institutions) proposals for grants to be made pursuant to this section for the support of programs of manufacturing engineering education that are consistent with the purposes of this section.
+**(e) Proposals.—** The Secretary of Defense shall solicit proposals for grants and other awards to be made pursuant to this section for the support of programs of manufacturing engineering education that are consistent with the purposes of this section.

-**(i) Merit Competition.—** Applications for grants shall be evaluated on the basis of merit pursuant to competitive procedures prescribed by the Secretary in consultation with the Director of the National Science Foundation.
+**(f) Merit Competition.—** Applications for awards shall be evaluated on the basis of merit pursuant to competitive procedures prescribed by the Secretary.

-**(j) Selection Criteria.—** The Secretary may select a proposal for the award of a grant pursuant to this section if the proposal, at a minimum, does each of the following:
+**(g) Selection Criteria.—** The Secretary may select a proposal for an award pursuant to this section if the proposal, at a minimum, does each of the following:

 (1) Contains innovative approaches for improving engineering education in manufacturing technology.

-(2) Demonstrates a strong commitment by the proponents to apply the resources necessary to achieve the objectives for which the grant is to be made.
+(2) Demonstrates a strong commitment by the proponents to apply the resources necessary to achieve the objectives for which the award is to be made.

-(3) Provides for the conduct of research that supports the instruction to be provided in the proposed program and is likely to improve manufacturing engineering and technology.
+(3) Provides for effective engagement with industry or government organizations that supports the instruction to be provided in the proposed program and is likely to improve manufacturing engineering and technology.

 (4) Demonstrates a significant level of involvement of United States industry in the proposed instructional and research activities.

-(5) Is likely to attract superior students.
+(5) Is likely to attract superior students and promote careers in manufacturing engineering.

-(6) Proposes to involve fully qualified faculty personnel who are experienced in research and education in areas associated with manufacturing engineering and technology.
+(6) Proposes to involve fully qualified personnel who are experienced in manufacturing engineering education and technology.

-(7) Proposes a program that, within three years after the grant is made, is likely to attract from sources other than the Federal Government the financial and other support necessary to sustain such program.
+(7) Proposes a program that, within three years after the award is made, is likely to attract from sources other than the Federal Government the financial and other support necessary to sustain such program.

 (8) Proposes to achieve a significant level of participation by women, members of minority groups, and individuals with disabilities through active recruitment of students from among such persons.

-**(k) Federal Support.—** The amount of financial assistance furnished to an institution under this section may not exceed 50 percent of the estimated cost of carrying out the activities proposed to be supported in part with such financial assistance for the period for which the assistance is to be provided.
+(9) Trains students in advanced manufacturing and in relevant emerging technologies and production processes.

+**(h) Institution of Higher Education Defined.—** In this section, the term “institution of higher education” has the meaning given such term in section 101(a) of the Higher Education Act of 1965 ([20 U.S.C.
+1001(a)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section1001/a&num=0&edition=prelim)).

 ### Statutory Notes

 #### Prior Provisions
 A prior section 2196, added Pub.
 L. 101–510, div.
 A, title II, § 247(a)(1), Nov.
 5, 1990, 104 Stat.
 1523; amended Pub.
 L. 102–25, title VII, § 701(i)(2), Apr.
 6, 1991, 105 Stat.
 116, defined “defense laboratory”, prior to repeal by Pub.
 L. 102–190, § 825(a)(1).
 See [section 2199 of this title](./chapter-111-support-of-science-mathematics-and-engineering-education.md#section-2199).

+#### Amendments
+2016—Pub.
+L. 114–328 amended section generally.
+Prior to amendment, section related to grants for manufacturing engineering education.

 #### Implementation of Grant Program; Priority in Funding
 Pub.
 L. 102–190, div.
 A, title VIII, § 825(b), Dec.
 5, 1991, 105 Stat.
 1442, provided that: “Within one year after the date of the enactment of this Act [Dec.
 5, 1991], the Secretary of Defense, in consultation with the Director of the National Science Foundation, shall award grants under [section 2196 of title 10](./chapter-111-support-of-science-mathematics-and-engineering-education.md#section-2196), United States Code (as added by subsection (a)), to institutions of higher education throughout the United States.”